Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/DEPLOYMENT.md

 Meadowlark is packaged with the full set of Ed-Fi descriptors which, while not required, must be loaded in order to use descriptor validation.

-* Run `load:descriptors:aws-dev` to invoke the Meadowlark Lambda function that loads descriptors into the "dev" stage.
+* Run `yarn load:descriptors:aws-dev` to invoke the Meadowlark Lambda function that loads descriptors into the "dev" stage.
+Be patient, as this may take up to 90 seconds to complete.

 ### View the Meadowlark DynamoDB Table